santiment/sanbase2/docs/composable-api-plans-handover.md

 ### Blocking now

+**Q18.
+A customer who already has packages clicks "Buy Institutional" (or the other way round).
+What should happen?**

+Product said there is "no restriction" on buying Institutional or packages when the customer is on Sanbase Pro/Max or Business Pro/Max, and that is how it is built: those subscriptions are on another product or are replaced automatically.
+But a customer can never hold **two** live subscriptions from the new offering.
+Today, a package customer who buys Institutional is refused with "You already have an active SanAPI subscription on the new offering", and an Institutional customer who adds a package is refused the same way.

+Frontend asked what to do when the cart holds packages and the customer chooses Institutional instead.
+Three options:

+1. keep refusing, and the page must clear the cart / hide the other column once the customer owns one of the two (today's behavior, no code);
+2. Institutional **replaces** the package subscription, the way it replaces Business Pro/Max — the package subscription is canceled with a prorated credit;
+3. allow both to run in parallel (not recommended: the customer pays twice for overlapping access).

+Also needed for the design: buying "one more package" is **not** a new purchase.
+It is an addition to the existing package subscription, on the same billing interval, charged immediately with proration.
+The design should say "add to your plan", not "buy".

+*Answer:* pending

+---

+**Q19.
+Migrating Business Pro to Institutional and Business Max to all five packages "without additional payment" — what exactly does the customer keep?**

+Product plans to convert existing Business customers within 1–3 months of launch.
+Nothing is built for that yet, and the details decide how big the job is:

+* **Price.** Does a Business Pro customer keep paying their current amount for Institutional (list price is higher), or move to the Institutional price?
+Same for Business Max vs. five packages.
+* **Allowance.** Business plans carry a much larger monthly API-call allowance than Institutional (50,000) or a package subscription (100,000 flat).
+Do migrated customers keep their old allowance, or do they drop to the new plan's number?
+Dropping it will break integrations that rely on today's volume.
+* **Yearly customers.** A yearly Business customer paid for a full year.
+Convert at renewal, or immediately with credit?
+* **Notice.** Do they get an email before the switch, and who writes it?

+Until this is answered we cannot estimate the migration.
+It is not needed for launch, only for the migration itself.

+*Answer:* pending

+---

+**Q20.
+Do we take crypto (ETH) at checkout?**

+Frontend asked whether the first version supports paying in ETH.
+The backend takes cards through Stripe only; there is no crypto payment path anywhere in billing today, and the new offering did not add one.
+Supporting ETH is a separate project (a payment provider, webhook handling, refunds and proration for subscriptions).
+Recommended answer for v1: **no**, card only.

+*Answer:* pending — recommended "not in v1"

+---

+**Q21.
+Do we stop selling Business Pro/Max on the same day the new pricing page ships, or earlier?**

+Product said Business Pro/Max sales stop "when we do this release".
+Two things depend on the exact order: the api.santiment.net pricing page still crashes if the Business plans are withdrawn before it is fixed (§10.2), and if the plans are withdrawn before the package builder ships there is a window with no self-serve API purchase at all.
+Recommended: withdraw only after both pages are live, in the same release.

+*Answer:* pending

+---

 **Q4.
 Are there extra API-call tiers beyond the 500,000 one, and what do they cost?**

 Q1 established that the "sixth package" is the 500,000-call add-on.
 If Notion has other tiers, we need to know they exist — the prices themselves can come later.